Arithmetic topology of 4-manifolds: Introduction

-To formalize our results, we call the groups $N\not\cong N'$ a Grothendieck pair, if $\widehat{N}\cong\widehat{N'}$.
-We denote by $\mathfrak{M}^4$ a category of all smooth 4-dimensional manifolds $\mathscr{M}^4_N$, such that: (i) the set $\mathfrak{M}^4$ contains no $\mathscr{M}^4_N$ and $\mathscr{M}^4_{N'}$ such that $N$ and $N'$ are a Grothendieck pair and (ii) the arrows of $\mathfrak{M}^4$ are homeomorphisms between such manifolds.
-Denote by $\mathfrak{K}$ a category of the hyper-algebraic number fields, such that the arrows of $\mathfrak{K}$ are isomorphisms between the fields.
-Our main result is as follows. \begin{theorem} The map $F: \mathfrak{M}^4\to\mathfrak{K}$ defined by (\ref{eq1.1}) is a faithful functor, i.e. the 4-manifolds $\mathscr{M}^4_1, \mathscr{M}^4_2\in \mathfrak{M}^4$ are homeomorphic if and only if the hyper-algebraic number fields $F(\mathscr{M}^4_1), F(\mathscr{M}^4_2)\in \mathfrak{K}$ are isomorphic. \end{theorem} Let $\mathbb{K}$ be a Galois extension, i.e. an extension having the Galois group $Gal~\mathbb{K}$ and obeying the fundamental correspondence of the Galois theory [Cartan 1947] \cite{Car1}, [Jacobson 1940] \cite{Jac1} and {\cyr [Kharchenko} 1996] \cite{K}.
+Let $\mathbb{K}$ be a Galois extension of $\mathbb{H}$, i.e. an extension having the Galois group $Gal~\mathbb{K}$ and obeying the fundamental correspondence of the Galois theory [Cartan 1947] \cite{Car1}, [Jacobson 1940] \cite{Jac1} and {\cyr [Kharchenko} 1996] \cite{K}.
 Recall that $\mathbb{K}$ is said to be an abelian extension, if $Gal~\mathbb{K}$ is an abelian group.
 Theorem \ref{thm1.1} implies the following result. \begin{corollary} Let $\mathscr{M}^4\in \mathfrak{M}^4$ be a simply connected 4-manifold.
 Then $\mathbb{K}=F(\mathscr{M}^4)$ is an abelian extension. \end{corollary} \begin{remark} The converse of \ref{cor1.2} is false. \end{remark} The article is organized as follows.
 Section 2 contains a brief review of the 4-dimensional topology, the Galois theory of non-commutative fields and the arithmetic topology.
 Theorem \ref{thm1.1}, corollary \ref{cor1.2} and remark \ref{rmk1.3} are proved in Section 3.
 In Section 4 we give a proof of the Rokhlin and Donaldson's Theorems using the Galois theory of non-commutative fields.